Skip to main content

 You can draft it for either model, but define both triggers clearly.
 Double-trigger terms require two events, so a change of control alone should not create payment. | Engagement model | Trigger design | Remedy format | Proof you should keep | |---|---|---|---| | Ongoing retainer | Change of control plus termination without cause, or contract-defined Good Reason | A contract-specific amount reviewed before signing | Signed amendment, notice trail, release documents if required | | Fixed project | Change of control plus contract-defined termination or scope reduction | An amount tied to remaining committed work under the SOW/order documents | Signed SOW, milestone records, acceptance records | | Deliverable-heavy project | Change of control plus a contract-defined event tied to accepted deliverables | A contract-defined amount tied to accepted deliverables or committed milestones | Acceptance criteria, approvals, written change documentation |

 Do not start with a generic month count or percentage.
-Draft it as a defensible estimate based on your contract structure and documented commitments, then insert Add current threshold after verification until you validate the number.
+Draft it as a defensible estimate based on your contract structure and documented commitments.
+Keep the current termination amount pending contract and legal review until the number is validated.

 Do not assume every post-acquisition inconvenience counts.
 If your contract uses "without cause" or "Good Reason," only the defined events should qualify, such as a defined relocation threshold or other explicitly listed adverse changes.
 The acquisition itself should stay outside the trigger unless your document says otherwise.